cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 As a consequence, given that classes of transactions have a sequential ordering, and that all classes are disjunct, we can state the following property:

-> Property **Partial ordering of all transactions**: The set of all the transactions in the mempool,
-> regardless of their classes, will have a *partial order*.
-This means that some pairs of
-> transactions are comparable and, thus, have and order, while others not.
+:parking: _Property_ **Partial ordering of all transactions**: The set of all the transactions in the mempool, regardless of their classes, will have a *partial order*.
+This means that some pairs of transactions are comparable and, thus, have and order, while others not.

 ## Alternative Approaches